18 Caregiver Interview Questions & Sample Answers

 - Patience.
-Similar to compassion, a great caregiver is someone who is able to understand that there may be changes to plans and a need to be patient about progress.
+Similar to compassion.
+A great caregiver is someone who is able to understand there may be changes to plans and a need to be patient about progress.

 - Attentiveness.
 Paying close to attention to changing elements, changing needs, and emotional or physical damages can be important for a caregiver.

 - Dependability.
 A caregiver is often required in-home.
-Dependability is important because the patient is depending on the caregiver.
+Dependability is important because the patient depends on the caregiver.